staudenmeir/laravel-adjacency-list/README.md

 });
  ```

-Be aware, in the first function:
+Be aware that in the first closure:

-- you can't use `whereHas` with recursive relationship like `descendants`
+- You need to qualify column names.
-- you should specify qualified column name in `where` conditions
+- You can't use `whereHas()` with recursive relationships like `descendants`.

 #### Custom Relationships